Intermediate operations #

 List<Integer> allZipCodesButBologna(List<Region> regions) { return regions.stream() .flatMap(r -> r.cities.stream()) .filter(c -> !c.name.equals("Bologna")) .map(c -> c.zipCode) .toList(); }

-Let us assume that the stream has type Stream<
+Let us assume that the stream has type Stream<$\mathit{T}$> (for instance, in our example, $\mathit{T}$ is Region).

 where $T’$ can be any type.